-Project Lead The Way (PLTW) is a leading nonprofit STEM organization that offers project-based curriculum to over 600,000 students at 5,000 schools across the United States.
+Project Lead The Way (PLTW) is a leading nonprofit STEM organization that offers a project-based curriculum to over 600,000 students at 5,000 schools across the United States.

 PLTW has the corporation’s support since 2007 due to the quality of their programs.
 Its executives even awarded the organization with a $6 million grant so that they can successfully implement STEM programs in urban school districts near large company campuses in Alabama, Colorado, Florida, Texas and Washington, DC.
 PLTW enables Lockheed Martin to maintain a relationship with the students over the span of several years.
 Additionally, it provides students with proper preparation students for a STEM-focused college program.

 Eligibility Requirements for the Lockheed Martin scholarship